newrelic/newrelic-telemetry-sdk-specs/capabilities.md

 ## Metrics

 The Telemetry SDK implements the New Relic Metric Data Model.
+For detailed information about the Metric model, please see the [public documentation](https://docs.newrelic.com/docs/report-metrics-metric-api).

 The SDK must support two primary use cases:
 1. It must be possible to construct them with